A new Weyl group action related to the quasi-classical Gelfand-Graev action: The comparison of two Weyl group actions: a case study

-\begin{remark*} By~\cite[Proposition~4.1.1]{Ginzburg:2018la}, for a point $(\bkb,\kb,x)$ lying in $Z_{\ras}$, we have $(\bkb,\kb)$ in opposite position automatically.
+\begin{remark*} By~\cite[Proposition~4.1.1]{Ginzburg:2018la}, if a point $(\bkb,\kb,x)$ lies in $\cZ_{\ras}$, the pair $(\bkb,\kb)$ must be in opposite position.
 Moreover, in~\cite{Ginzburg:2018la}, the Miura variety is defined for regular elements, not necessarily semi-simple.
 But for our applications, the above smaller variety is sufficient. \end{remark*}

 For a pair of Borel subalgebras $(\kb,\bkb)$ in opposite position, we have a triangular decomposition $\kg = \ku(\kb) \oplus (\kb \cap \bkb) \oplus \ku(\bkb)$ and a diagram